hassio-addons/addon-vscode/vscode/DOCS.md

 Add one or more shell commands to the list, and they will be executed every single time this add-on starts.

+### Option: `password`

+Set a password to access Code Server.
+By default, your Code Server instance is protected by Home Assistant's authentication.
+If you choose to expose Code Server to your network by setting a port, this option will be required.

 ## Resetting your VSCode settings to the add-on defaults

 The add-on updates your settings to be optimized for use with Home Assistant.